Oxford–Cambridge rivalry: Social

-Oxbridge co-operation
+Co-operation

 Despite the impassioned rivalry between the two universities, there is also much cooperation when the need arises.
 Most Oxford colleges have a sister college in Cambridge.
 Some Oxford and Cambridge colleges with the same or similar names are 'sisters': for example, Jesus College, Cambridge, and Jesus College, Oxford, or Magdalen College, Oxford and Magdalene College, Cambridge.
 However, namesakes are not always paired up: for example, St John's College, Oxford, is the sister college of Sidney Sussex College, Cambridge, while St John's College, Cambridge, is the sister college of Balliol College, Oxford.
 Arrangements between sister colleges vary, but may include reciprocal offers of accommodation to students from the other university when they are visiting.
 Furthermore, a significant proportion of academic staff has at some point been a member of the "other place".

 Concerns are often raised that Oxford and Cambridge do not project a socially inclusive image to potential applicants from state schools, and thus Oxbridge students are disproportionately from wealthy backgrounds.
 The two universities have made individual and combined efforts in recent years to promote themselves to potential applicants from disadvantaged backgrounds.
 Each year, the Universities spend around £8 million on access schemes, and there is a designated Access Officer in every JCR and students' union.

 Graduates of both universities are eligible for membership of the Oxford and Cambridge Club, a private members' club in London.